 Board of Directors

-Carol is a founding Breastfeeding Counselor of the Central Connecticut Chapter which opened in January, 2012.
-The Chapter is currently staffed by four Breastfeeding Counselors.
-A devoted advocate and educator, Carol has continually led breastfeeding support and information meetings for 27 years, including 25 years as an accredited La Leche League (LLL) Leader.
-As Coordinator of Leader Accreditation at LLL, Carol served two 5 year terms (10 years apart) on the LLL of Connecticut Board of Directors and 23 years in the Leader Accreditation Department working at local, regional, and national levels.
+Carol is a founding Breastfeeding Counselor of the Connecticut Chapter which opened in January, 2012.
+The Chapter is currently staffed by fifteen Breastfeeding Counselors providing 6 meetings in locations around the state each month.
+A devoted advocate and educator, Carol has continually led breastfeeding support and information meetings for 29 years, including 25 years as an accredited La Leche League (LLL) Leader.
+As Coordinator of Leader Accreditation, Carol served two 5 year terms (10 years apart) on the LLL of Connecticut Board of Directors and 23 years in the Leader Accreditation Department working at local, regional, and national levels.
 Her essay, "Lactation Obfuscation," was published in the 1999 book, I Killed June Cleaver.
-She and her husband, Peter, have been married for 35 years.
-Among their five adult children they have one grandson, a regular guest at Carol’s Central Connecticut Chapter meetings.
+She and her husband, Peter, have been married for 37 years.
+In addition to five adult children, they have one grandson whose mother is also a CT Chapter Breastfeeding Counselor.
 Carol joined the Breastfeeding USA Board of Directors in September 2012.
 Her term continues through 2015.

 Genevieve is an expert on Breasfeeding legislation in California and advocate on the national level.
 She is an IBCLC and has provided mother-to-mother support for breastfeeding mothers since 2007.

 Genevieve has served as a Director for two non-profit organizations and has extensive organizational experience.
 She was an associate music supervisor for more than 20 major motion pictures, overseeing multi-million dollar budgets with extensive contract negations with high profile celebrities.
 Currently she serves as the legislative policy advocate for BreastfeedLA (Breastfeeding coalition of Los Angeles) and has been working on several large public health grants to help with implementation of the Affordable Care Act.